 - Inability to function in areas of their life including work, school, family, etc…

-- High levels of emotional distress including anger, sadness, anxiety/panic, fear & paranoia
+- High levels of emotional distress include anger, sadness, anxiety/panic, fear & paranoia

 - Someone who seems scattered in their thinking or is perceiving situations differently than they really are

 - Feeling emotionally “numb”, withdrawn, or disconnected from others

 - Not being able to face certain aspects of the trauma, and avoiding activities, places, or even people that remind you of the event.

 Does everyone need to see a therapist after a traumatizing event?

 Individuals, couples & families experiencing traumatic events increase their quality of life when they work through the thoughts and emotions attached to the event.
 Lack of acceptance that the trauma occurred can perpetuate trauma responses and limit an individual’s ability to effectively cope with the stressors of daily life.
 Participating in trauma therapy can help individuals learn to decipher between neurotypical responses to situations vs. trauma responses.